Hassen-Elmahrouk/Elasticsearch-search-engine/README.md

 Make sure you have the following dependencies installed:

-- ElasticSearch
+- ElasticSearch(and jdk)
-- Python (with necessary libraries specified in the 'how_to' files)
+- Python (with necessary libraries specified in the 'requirements' file)
-- Flask
 - JavaScript (for the web application)

 ## Feedback and Contributions